-These hospice care team members are trained professionals offer bereavement counseling and coordinate services for individuals and families who are coping with or anticipating the loss of a loved one.
+Grief counselors are hospice care team members offering bereavement counseling and coordinate services for individuals and families who are coping with or anticipating the loss of a loved one.
+[See Social Worker]

 The patient’s plan of care may call for the use of consultants such as dietitians, pharmacists, and physical, speech and occupational therapists, for purposes of comfort and symptom management.